eshnaidm/portfolio/MyLittleFarm.md

 # MyLittleFarm Game design document

+> Originally written in Russian, translated by Erik

+> This document excludes economy design, economy described in other document

 ## Game essence
 - **The essence of the MyLittleFarm mini-game** is for players to develop a farm by buying plants, animals, and structures.